Data-Corruption/Go-Release-Builder/README.md

 - **Automatic Release Drafting**: Automate your release process with GitHub Actions.
 Simply update the `docs/CHANGELOG.md` with a new entry and push to the main branch.
 When the workflow sees the new version it will build and create a release draft, ready for you to publish after reviewing it.

 - **Version Injection**: During the automatic build, it will inject the version from the changelog into the go build command.
-The result is the ability for things like version commands. `example_app -version` Will always print the correct version without you ever having to touch it :3
+The result is the ability for things like version commands.
+The example `example_app version` will always print the correct version without you ever having to touch it :3

 - **Transparent WSL Operation**: Seamlessly execute your Go applications within WSL from the Windows command line, no need to preface commands with wsl.
 For more information, see the FAQ section below.